Robot Pick Calibration#

 :

-to save the full configuration
+to save the entire configuration